Support Groups Benefit Healthcare Workers in Reducing Stress & Burnout

-Newswise — INDIANAPOLIS – Serving on the front lines in the arduous battle against the coronavirus, emergency department (ED) physicians are among the true heroes of the pandemic, working long, stressful hours at great personal risk, especially in the many months before vaccines became available.
-A pilot study examining the feasibility, receptivity and preliminary effectiveness of peer-support groups for ED doctors during COVID-19 found this support provided potential benefit in terms of reduction of mental health stresses involved in emergency care during this time.
+Newswise — INDIANAPOLIS – Emergency department (ED) physicians have been hailed as true heroes in the grueling fight against the coronavirus, as they tirelessly worked long and stressful hours at great personal risk on the front lines of the pandemic, particularly in the period before vaccines were developed.
+A pilot study was conducted to evaluate the feasibility, receptiveness, and initial effectiveness of peer-support groups for ED doctors during COVID-19.
+The study revealed that this support could potentially reduce the mental health pressures associated with emergency care during this challenging time.

-The researchers assessed change in symptoms of distress, depression and burnout before and after participating in virtual, group-based peer support for eight weeks.
-While historically physicians have low uptake of mental health resources, 86 percent of the doctors participating in the study indicated they would recommend peer support groups to a friend or colleague.
+In the study, the researchers evaluated the impact of virtual, group-based peer support on distress, depression, and burnout symptoms among ED physicians.
+The participants underwent the support sessions for eight weeks, and the researchers compared their symptoms before and after the program.
+Historically, physicians have shown low interest in mental health resources; however, in this study, 86 percent of the participating doctors reported that they would recommend peer support groups to their friends or colleagues.

 “Emergency departments have always been high stress environments and COVID at least doubled the stress,” said study co-author and national leader in the study of medical symptoms Kurt Kroenke, M.D., of the Regenstrief Institute and Indiana University School of Medicine.
 “Stress on the job can lead to burnout and other negative consequences.
 It's an important question as to how we can help our healthcare workers under high stress conditions like COVID.”